About Alcohol Abuse

 Drinking Patterns and Understanding Them

-Drinking heavily comes with much more risks.
-It is classified by having three or more drinks a day for women and four more drinks a day for men.
-It can also be eight drinks per week for women and fifteen drinks per week for men.
+Drinking heavily comes with significant risks.
+It is classified by having three or more drinks a day for women and four more drinks a day for men, or eight drinks per week for women and fifteen drinks per week for men.

 Another unhealthy drinking pattern is binge drinking.
-It involves elevating a blood alcohol content or BAC to or above 0.8 g/dl.
-Drinking four or more drinks in two hours for women would be considered binge drinking.
-For men it would be drinking five or more drinks in two hours.
-This pattern is very common, even though results can be fatal, it is popular among college students.
-The results do also lead to addiction.
+For women, drinking four or more drinks in two hours would be considered binge drinking, and for men, it would be drinking five or more drinks in two hours.
+This pattern is pervasive and can lead to addiction.

 Alcohol Addiction Signs